arschles/go-in-5-minutes/www/content/blog/orthogonality.md

 }
 ```

+As I indicated in the comment above `processor`, adding "consumers" to the channel is as trivial as calling `go processor()` again.
+And, the consumer of the channel can be anything - an RPC call, a no-op, etc...

+Note that there are elements of [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) here, because the `chan` is already a synchronized queue, implemented in the Go runtime.

 # Wrapping Up

 In many cases, you won't make or break your program if you don't design it with orthogonal pieces.
 And in almost all cases, you can refactor tightly-coupled, complex systems to be more loosely-coupled with orthogonal pieces.
 But regardless, orthogonal components will produce a simpler, easier to build and less complex program.